space-wizards/website-content/content/post/17-07-10-progress-report-2-refactor-hell.md

 ## Code Progress

 And finally we get to the most important bit of the report, what we *actually* did.
 I can bore you enough with what we *want* to do, but dreams aren't exactly useful if we can't put the work in.
-But we're trying to prove we can!
+But we're trying to prove we can.
+Nothing exciting yet though, just *refactor hell*.

 * [`#204`: Lidgren update, IPv6](https://github.com/space-wizards/space-station-14/pull/204).
 The age old version of the networking library we were using has been updated and we now have IPv6 support!
 * We've refactored IoC another couple times, in steps.
 We're at the point where I feel it's pretty good for keeping the place organized.
 IoC is the very core of our project and it's allowing us to organize everything.